 Non-pharmacologic therapy – Therapy without the use of drugs is often effective in the treatment of functional disorders.
 It may be particularly suited to patients with multiple unexplained symptoms and coexisting functional disorders.

 Pharmacologic therapy – Pharmacological (drug) therapy can be directed at specific symptoms or at the underlying mechanism of disease.
 The chemical mediator serotonin is involved in the transmission of pain stimuli and their processing in the central nervous system in both IBS and fibromyalgia.
-For this reason anti-depressant drugs, which affect the action of serotonin, are used to treat patients in both syndromes.
+For this reason, anti-depressant drugs, which affect the action of serotonin, are used to treat patients in both syndromes.
 These medications can also improve symptoms of depression, but that is not the prime reason they are prescribed.
-By their effect on serotonin they help reduce hypersensitivity to pain (whether it stems from the gut or the musculoskeletal system) by raising pain thresholds.
+By their effect on serotonin, they help reduce hypersensitivity to pain (whether it stems from the gut or the musculoskeletal system) by raising pain thresholds.

-Because serotonin plays an important role in the functional disorders, pharmaceutical companies are actively attempting to develop new and specific serotonin-related drugs for these disorders.
+Because serotonin plays an important role in functional disorders, pharmaceutical companies are actively attempting to develop new and specific serotonin-related drugs for these disorders.

 Many patients suffer from more than one functional disorder.
 The coexistence of IBS with another functional disorder often results in a greater impairment in health-related quality of life than IBS alone.
-There are many features that are common to IBS and other functional disorders and the approach to treatment is similar with a strong emphasis on a therapeutic doctor-patient partnership.
+There are many features that are common to IBS and other functional disorders and the approach to treatment is similar with a strong emphasis on a therapeutic healthcare provider-patient partnership.

 Chronic fatigue syndrome (CFS)

 Migraine and tension headaches

 Interstitial cystitis and dysuria (pain on urination)

 *The distinction between disorders and unexplained symptoms (see Table 2) is not always clear-cut.